-Welcome to the 2021 Water Quality and Use Efficiency Report.
+Welcome to the 2022 Water Quality and Use Efficiency Report.
 This report is designed to inform you about the water and services the district delivers to you every day.
 Our goal is to provide you with a safe and dependable supply of drinking water.
-To comply with State and Federal water quality laws, 12 water quality tests were performed for your system in 2021.
+To comply with State and Federal water quality laws, 12 water quality tests were performed for your system in 2022.

-Our water source is the Madrona Beach Well that draws water from an aguifer 200' deep and is located off State Route 106.
+Our water source is the Madrona Beach Well that draws water from an aquifer 200' deep and is located off State Route 106.
 The reservoir is located up the hill from the well, it was cleaned and inspected this year.
 The source and services are metered.
+The 11,000-gallon concrete tank was cleaned and inspected in 2021.
+The system is approved for 19 connections; there are currently 19 connections.

-system is approved for 19 connections.
-A Water System Plan is available Beach Water Supply.
-The State Dept. of Health has
+A Water System Plan is available from our office that provides more information about the Madrona Beach Water Supply.
+The State Dept. of Health has Source Water Assessment Program (SWAP) data available online at: